infralight/k8s-collector/README.md

 ## Configuration

-The collector must be configured with an Infralight-provided API key in order to be able to send data to Infralight.
-This key should be provided as an environment variable called `INFRALIGHT_API_KEY`, and it is recommended that this key is stored as a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and automatically injected into the collector's pod.
+The collector must be configured with an Infralight-provided access and secret keys in order to be able to send data to Infralight.
+These keys musy be provided as environment variables called `INFRALIGHT_ACCESS_KEY` and `INFRALIGHT_SECRET_KEY`, respectively.
+It is recommended that these keys are stored as a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and automatically injected into the collector's pod.
 A [sample secret template](data/secret.sample.yaml) is included in the repository.

 The collector's behavior may also be configured and modified via an optional